Macron's government wins no-confidence vote over bodyguard scandal

 “This is not just a summer affair, it shows the ultra concentration of powers by an elected monarch which undermines the very principle of separation of powers,” he said.

+On Tuesday, the head of Macron’s party, Christophe Castaner, told the enquiry he had fired Vincent Crase, the second man who was seen roughing up protesters with Benalla on the video revealed by Le Monde newspaper.

+Crase, who held a security position in the president’s party, was also placed under formal investigation by prosecutors.

-Reporting by Michel Rose; Editing by Luke Baker
+Reporting by Michel Rose; Editing by Luke Baker and Angus MacSwan